What We Offer:

 We are an IPO/Schutzhund club.
 That means that obtaining working IPO titles is our goal.
 Remember the three phases: tracking, obedience and protection.

-As a prospective member you will be require to attend 8 consecutive “Intro to IPO” training sessions, during which your dog will be evaluated for working ability and temperament.
+As a prospective member, you will be required to attend 8 consecutive “Intro to IPO” training sessions, during which your dog will be evaluated for working ability and temperament.
 A stable temperament is foremost.
 The training director will observe and evaluate your relationship with the dog and its drives.
 The Training Director will advise you of his/her opinion concerning the abilities of the dog.
 Please understand that these evaluations aren’t meant to hurt anyone’s feelings; they are an honest appraisal of the potential of the dog in this sport.
 Sometimes that means that a young dog simply needs time to grow up.
 Sometimes a dog doesn’t have the heart to participate.
 That doesn’t mean it isn’t a perfectly lovely companion, just that this particular sport is not the right choice.
 We do not believe in forcing participation on an unwilling candidate…this should be FUN!

 If you are interested in the sport and do not presently have a dog, the best advice we can offer is to take your time!
 Watch the dogs in the club and if there are qualities you like about them, inquire where they came from.
 Research other breeders and ask questions.
 Don’t rush into a puppy without a great deal of thought.
 Take your time to familiarize yourself with the sport before leaping into a purchase.